andrewchambers/gslite/README.md

 # gslite

-A lightweight alternative to google cloud sdk gsutil.
+A lightweight alternative to google cloud sdk gsutil that provides a simple and consistent interface.

-# Rationale

-gsutil from google is a 200 mb dependency, and doesn't have reliable ways to check if an object doesn't exist.

-gslite solves both of those problems.

 # Usage